aidanbebbington/carpark/README.md

 * Open & build Carpark.sln
 * Run Web project with IIS Express
-* You should now see the main swagger page for the project in your defualt browser
+* You should now see the main Swagger UI page for the project in your defualt browser
 * If not, open a browser and navigate to http://localhost:5000/swagger/index.html

 ## Assumptions